cl8n/project-loved/README.md

 ### Config

-There are four files you can configure:
+There are two files you can configure:

 - `config.json` contains various options listed below
 - `document` should have a content-only copy of the Project Loved Google document